zhutchens1/g3groups/readme.md

 ## Step 3: Finding Dwarf-Only Groups
 <details>

 With dwarf galaxies now associated to giant-only groups, we have a catalog of "giant+dwarf" groups, and the remaining step in the group finder is to search for dwarf-only groups -- groups that would have been missed because they do not contain a giant galaxy to be associated with.
-We have written an algorithm called "iterative combination" to perform this step, which is contained in the `iterativecombination.py` file.
+We have written an algorithm called "iterative combination" to perform this step.
 This algorithm uses an iterative approach, trying to merge nearest-neighbor pairs of "potential groups" based on the sizes of similarly-luminous giant+dwarf groups.
 The steps of this algorithm are:

  1. Assign all ungrouped dwarfs (following step 2: association) to N=1 "potential" groups.
- 2. Use a k-d tree to identify pairs of nearest-neighbor potential groups (i.e., a pair of potential groups where each group is a NN to the other).
+ 2. Use a k-d tree to identify pairs of nearest-neighbor potential groups.
  3. For every nearest-neighbor pair, check if the pair should be merged into a single group:
-  * a.
-Compute the integrated r-band absolute magnitude of all member galaxies belonging to the pair.
+  3.1 Compute the integrated r-band absolute magnitude of all member galaxies belonging to the pair.
-  * b.
-Determine the ~98th percentile of individual galaxy projected radii and peculiar velocities, `r_proj` and `dv_proj`, observed in giant+dwarf groups (identified in step 2) of the same group-integrated luminosity.
+  3.2 Compute 98th percentile of relative projected radii and relative velocties of galaxies belonging to giant+dwarf groups of similar integrated luminosity or mass.
-  * c.
-If all individual galaxies shared between the nearest-neighbor of potential groups can fit within the boundaries `r_proj` and `dv_proj`, computed from the center of the two potential groups, then we merge them into a single group.
-Else, we leave them alone.
+  3.3 If all individual galaxies shared between the two potential groups can fit within those radii/velocities, we merge them together into a single group.
  4. Repeat from (2) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between interations.